G3NSVRV/PowerUserScripts/fixWindowsAppsFolder/README.md

 This scripts restores all the ACLs (permissions) on **C:\Program Files\WindowsApps** Folder (UWP apps) automatically without any mayor user intervention using any Bash for Windows 10 ([e.g. Ubuntu](https://www.microsoft.com/store/productId/9NBLGGH4MSV6)).

+_If you get any error trying to open bash on windows 10 from the StartMenu, you can open it from the WindowsApps directory (e.g. CanonicalGroupLimited.UbuntuonWindows_1804.2019.521.0_x64__XXXXXXXXX)_

 ## Things to Consider before to run this script
 This script was designed to be used on Windows 10.
 It uses the default SID capability to work with UWP which is: